m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 <br>

-## Future Steps
+## Footage
-* I still have a lot of work to do in this article to make it more informative and easy to understand.
-On the same time, if you found any error, or you want to give me some suggestions, feel free to email me: mohamedyosef101@outlook.com.
+* I'll try to update this article from time to time to make it more informative and easy to understand.
+At the same time, if you found any error, or you want to give me some suggestions, feel free to email me: mohamedyosef101@outlook.com.
-* Translation also an important thing for me, so if you can help me to turn this article into Arabic or French, it will be great.

 ## References
 [1] Sutton & Barto.
 (2018, 2020).
 [Reinforcement learning: An introduction](https://mitpress.mit.edu/9780262352703/reinforcement-learning/).
 MIT Press.